 Watch Format-Preserving Masking and Reversible Masking in action:

-Fingerprints: Capture the Impact of Data Policy Changes on Downstream Data Users
+New Feature: Fingerprints: Capture the Impact of Data Policy Changes on Downstream Data Users

 Capture snapshots of what your data looks like at specific points in time.
 These summary statistics allow you to understand differences in data over time, and how the policy changes that impact them that may affect output from your projects.